 - North Dakota

 - New York

-Minnesota brings in the most money for the economy of America as a result of the 28,021 jobs in that state.
 An estimated $3.36 billion flows into the United States solely from Minnesota's sugar production industry.
-New York is a state that does not produce or grow sugarcane anywhere within the state, New York is still responsible for $292 million in revenue from the sugar industry.
-There are just over 1,000 jobs in New York State, all of which are related to sugar distribution centers within NY.
+The sugar industry also creates about 28,021 jobs in Minnesota.
+New York is a state that does not produce or grow sugarcane anywhere within the state; however, New York is still responsible for $292 million in revenue from the sugar industry.
+There are just over 1,000 jobs in New York State, all related to sugar distribution centers within N.Y.